 Elise Gaillard, domaine Madeloc

 For those wishing to discover local wines while enjoying the natural beauty of the region, the Domaine Les Clos de Paulilles is the place to be.
-Located in the Anse de Paulilles, this area known on the appellations Banyuls and Collioure is surrounded by its vineyard at the foot of the Mediterranean Sea.
-You can enjoy a simple tasting, a gourmet menu for lunch in food and wine pairing or you can try kayaking or paddle to enjoy a breathtaking view of the vineyard of the winery.
+Located in the Anse de Paulilles, this area known on the appellations Banyuls and Collioure is surrounded by its vineyard at the foot of the Mediterranean Sea and offers a breathtaking view of the vineyard of the winery.

 Collioure is the birthplace of Fauvism, artistic movement of the early 20th century, characterized by daring and violent colors.
 Nicknamed the “city of painters”, this city has dazzled and inspired the greatest painters of the 20th century such as Henry Matisse or André Derain, the main precursors of Fauvism.

 Collioure Harbour by André Derain, 1905

 Collioure has a rich cultural and artistic heritage.
 It is through art that you will best discover its historical past.
 For that, you can go first to the Museum of Modern Art, located a few minutes’ walk from the port.
 The museum was founded by the painter of Russian origin Jean Peske.
 The permanent collection includes works of modern art from the first half of the 20th century as well as works of contemporary art, with paintings by Pablo Picasso or Marc Chagall.

 Since 1990 an artist’s workshop has been created in the museum, which has become a place of residence for young European artists who have been selected by the Collioure prize.

 Museum of Modern Art © artube.fr